umbraco/UmbracoDocs/v8documentation.md

 ---
-meta.title: "New, updated and upcoming Umbraco 8 documentation"
-metadescription: "In this article you can find a list of all new Umbraco 8 documentation, as well as see which documentation is currently being worked on."
+meta.Title: "New, updated and upcoming Umbraco 8 documentation" meta.Description: "In this article you can find a list of all new Umbraco 8 documentation, as well as see which documentation is currently being worked on."
 ---

 # Status of the v8 Documentation